 Applications open for Australian creative startups to showcase at Creative3 Pitch

-QUT Creative Enterprise Australia’s premier pitching competition will crown the next Emerging Creative Tech Startup of the Year who will go on to represent Australia in Europe.
+QUT Creative Enterprise Australia’s premier pitch competition will crown the next Emerging Creative Tech Startup of the Year who will go on to represent Australia in Europe.

 Four Australian startups will battle it out before a crowd of Australian and foreign investors, creative corporations, thought leaders and futurists at Creative3 Pitch this September in Brisbane.